-Nevertheless, it does make sense to offer treatment sessions that only cover the head, neck and shoulders, because these are parts of the body that suffer a lot from tension, especially nowadays in modern societies where work stress and prolonged sitting positions with strenuous activity for the eyes, head, neck and shoulders have become rather common.
+Nevertheless, it does make sense to offer treatment sessions that only cover the head, neck, and shoulders (and upper part of the back), because these are parts of the body that suffer a lot from tension, especially nowadays in modern societies where work stress and prolonged sitting positions with strenuous activity for the eyes, head, neck, shoulders, and spinal column have become rather common.

-Additionally, a session can be given easily — the client sits on an ordinary chair, in a comfortable couch chair or on the floor — and it can be done quickly in about max thirty minutes — giving perhaps not structural relief, but at least temporary relaxation.
+Additionally, a session can be given rather easily — the client sits on an ordinary chair, in a comfortable couch chair, or on the floor — and it can be done quickly in about maximum thirty minutes — giving perhaps not structural relief, but at least temporary relaxation.

 One also sees this type of treatment combined with a Thai Foot Massage.
-Typically, a Thai Foot Massage is extended to the calves, or even to the whole leg, and at the end of a session often a bit of arm, shoulder and neck work is applied also.
+Typically, a Thai Foot Massage is extended to the leg calves, or even to the whole leg, and at the end of a session often a bit of arm, shoulder, back and neck work is also applied.

-Of course, the head, neck and shoulders are also treated in a Chair Thai Massage session, which makes the difference between a Thai Head, Neck and Shoulder Massage and a Chair Thai Massage treatment somewhat blurry.
+Of course, the head, neck, back and shoulders are also treated in a Chair Thai Massage session, which makes the difference between a Thai Head, Neck and Shoulder Massage and a Chair Thai Massage treatment somewhat blurry.